Review: Danger, beauty, suspense in 'The River's' wilderness

 This novel about two Dartmouth College students on a canoe trip gone badly awry is partly an ode to the Northern wilderness, partly a survival how-to, and mostly a thriller — suspenseful and gut-wrenching.

 Best friends Wynn and Jack take a late-summer trip to Canada, paddling down a river that winds through lakes and over rapids on its way to Hudson Bay.
 Like the river, author Peter Heller's plot often takes its time, digressing to describe how the boys fillet a fish or make camp, or what the Northern Lights look like.
-But don't get lulled: There are twists and action around the bend.
+But don't get lulled: There's action around the bend.

 The two friends, both country boys, are experts in the woods and on the water, where they are self-proclaimed "minimalists" — no phones, no frills.
 They also share "a literary way of looking at the world," and frequently see it through the lenses of Edgar Allan Poe, Virgil, James Dickey and more.